clusterio/clusterio/packages/controller/README.md

 ### `config`

-Manage the master server configuration offline.
+Manage the controller configuration offline.
-This should only be used when the master server is stopped, otherwise the config read might be out of date and config changes will be overwritten when the master server shuts down.
+This should only be used when the controller is stopped, otherwise the config read might be out of date and config changes will be overwritten when the controller shuts down.

 #### `config set <config-entry> [value]`